|Installing PHYLIP 3.6|

 |Macintosh Mac OS 8 or Mac OS 9|

 We don't think there are many Mac OS 8 or Mac OS 9 machines around any more -- Apple long ago abandoned that operating system, and it is probably not safe to use it on the Internet as it has not been upgraded to cope with recent security threats.
 We no longer distribute Mac OS 8 or 9 executables for our most recent versions of PHYLIP.
-Nevertheless, we do make available a Stuffit (.sit) archive of executables for PHYLIP 3.65, just in case anyone needs it.
+Nevertheless, we do make available a Stuffit (.sit) archive of executables for PHYLIP 3.65, in the webpage on Old Versions of PHYLIP, just in case anyone needs it.

 The archives for Mac OS 8, Mac OS 9 Macintoshes are self-extracting archives.
 If you are fetching the files using a Web browser directly from your Mac, it will probably automatically invoke Stuffit Expander to unpack the archives into self-extracting archives.
 Self-extracting archives are archives with a small self-extraction program on their front, so that when they are run as programs they write a great many files into a folder.